Shane O'Neill (Irish chieftain): Name

-The name "Shane" is an anglicisation of the Irish name "Seán" (John).
+The name "Shane" is an anglicisation of the Irish name "Séan" (John).
 Shane's name is given in the Annals of the Four Masters (at M1567.2) as "Sean mac Cuinn, mic Cuinn mic Enri, mic Eocchain" ("John son of Conn, son of Conn, son of Henry, son of Eoin").
 Elsewhere in the Annals (e.g. at M1552.7) he is referred to as "Sean Donngaileach Ó Neill".
 This refers to the fact that as a youth he was fostered by his cousins, the O'Donnelly Clan, of which the Chief was Marshal of the O'Neill forces.
 This was rendered as anglicisations such as "Donnolloh" in contemporary manuscripts, and as "John, or Shane Doulenagh O'Neil" in Abbé MacGeoghegan's 1758 History of Ireland.
 It would now be properly rendered as Donnellagh.
 After he assumed the leadership of the O'Neills, he was referred to simply as "Ó Néill" ("The O'Neill").

-The nickname "Shane the Proud" (Seán an Díomais), which appears in nineteenth- and early-twentieth-century popular histories, was coined some time after his death by English writers, and originally had the pejorative meaning of "arrogant", because they wished to portray him as vain, self-indulgent and ruthless, and thus undermine the legitimacy of his claim to the earldom of Tyrone.
+The nickname "Shane the Proud" (Seán an Díomais), which appears in nineteenth- and early-twentieth-century popular histories, was coined sometime after his death by English writers, and originally had the pejorative meaning of "arrogant", because they wished to portray him as vain, self-indulgent and ruthless, and thus undermine the legitimacy of his claim to the earldom of Tyrone.
 Holinshed's Chronicles of 1587, for instance, had a side-note, "The proud taunts of Shane O'neile", the text remarking that "when the commissioners were sent to intreat with him vpon sundrie points, they found him most arrogant & out of all good order, braieng out spéeches not méet nor séemelie."
 Later Irish writers, such as John Mitchel and P. J. O'Shea (Conán Maol) used the nickname with more positive connotations.